2014 Flaherty-Dunnan First Novel Prize

 2013 winner of the Flaherty-Dunnan First Novel Prize

 We are thrilled to announce that Margaret Wrinkle has been awarded the 2013 Flaherty-Dunnan First Novel Prize for her debut novel, Wash (Atlantic Monthly Press).
 Last year's winner, Ben Fountain, presented the award to her at our Annual Benefit and Awards Dinner on December 11 at The Union League Club.
 Read her acceptance speech here.

 Wash reexamines American slavery in ways that challenge contemporary assumptions about race, power, history and healing.
 Published by Atlantic Monthly Press, Wash is a New York Times Editors’ Choice, an O, The Oprah Magazine top ten books to pick up now, and a People magazine 4 star pick.
 It was nominated for the Crook’s Corner Prize for debut Southern novel.

 Margaret Wrinkle was born and raised in Birmingham, Alabama, and earned a BA and MA from Yale University.
 She has taught at the San Francisco Art Institute and lives in rural New Mexico.

-For the second year in an ongoing partnership with the American Booksellers Association (ABA), the not-for-profit trade association for independent booksellers, ABA members around the country served as first-tier readers (click here to view the long list).
-This year's award was judged by Victor LaValle, Roxana Robinson, Christine Schutt, Luis Alberto Urrea, and last year's winner, Ben Fountain.
+The 2013 award was judged by Victor LaValle, Roxana Robinson, Christine Schutt, Luis Alberto Urrea, and the 2012 winner, Ben Fountain.
 Click here to download the press release.